ssvlabs/ssv-network/README.md

 # SSV Network Project

-This repository contains a SSVRegistry and SSVNetwork smart contacts project.
+This repository contains a SSVNetwork smart contacts project.

 ## Quick start

-The first things you need to do are cloning this repository and installing its
+The first things you need to do are cloning this repository and installing its dependencies:
-dependencies:

 ```sh
 git clone git@github.com:bloxapp/ssv-network.git